jdc20181/BeffsBrowser/README.md

 **Re-Release is ready!**

-Since it was so minor, I simply removed the release.The new release solves the issue.
+Since it was so minor, I simply removed the Old release.The new release solves the issue.

 **Happy Birthday to BB!**